 Each of the Portfolios may purchase or sell securities on a when-issued, delayed delivery, or forward commitment basis.
 When such purchases are outstanding, a Portfolio will segregate or "earmark" liquid assets in an amount sufficient to meet the purchase price.
-However, such contracts that are not required to "cash settle" may be treated as such for asset segregation or "earmarking" purposes when a Portfolio has entered into a contractual arrangement with its counterparty to require the trade to be closed out or cash settled prior to or in lieu of physical settlement.
 Typically, no income accrues on securities a Portfolio has committed to purchase prior to the time delivery of the securities is made, although a Portfolio may earn income on securities it has segregated or "earmarked."